hotwheelsandhighheels/hotwheelsandhighheels.github.io/Trunk/drivers.md

   data-theme="witness expression"
   data-contributor="jack-hinzo"
   data-location="san-diego">
-  "When I took a Polaroid of myself with a group of people a few years ago, it was the first time I realized how sad I was.
-It was a combo of where I was in the photo, the way the light reflected off my glasses, and most notably, how vacant my expression was."
+  "When I took a Polaroid of myself with a group of people a few years ago, it was the first time I realized how sad I was."
 </blockquote>
 <p class="quote-attribution"><a href="/Drivers/Jack/">Jack Hinzo</a></p>
 <span class="timeline-tag witness">Witness</span>